Table of Contents

 Disorder of impulse production

 The heart contains many pacemaker cells with the ability to produce an electrical impulse.
-Under normal circumstances the SA node controls the rate of electrical impulse production.
+Under normal circumstances, the SA node controls the rate of electrical impulse production.
 Occasionally, the other nodes (AV node, Bundle of His) generate an electrical impulse as well, resulting in a brief disorganization in the carefully regulated contraction process of the heart.
 This produces an arrhythmia.

 In a healthy heart, the automaticity of the pacemaker cells can be manipulated by the autonomic nervous system, electrolyte imbalances, and medications (B-blockers, calcium channel blockers and much more).
 The parasympathetic nervous system slows the heart by releasing acetylcholine at the SA node.
-The sympathetic nervous system increase the heart rate by releasing catecholamines (epinephrine and norepinephrine) at the SA node.
+The sympathetic nervous system increases the heart rate by releasing catecholamines (epinephrine and norepinephrine) at the SA node.

 If the SA node degenerates and loses function than the AV node will take over as a pacemaker, but at a much slower rate.
 Also, the myocytes, non-pacemaker muscle cells of the heart, can develop an electrical impulse that will stimulate the heart to contract.
 This is a rare and dangerous occurrence.